-Learn to write a great résumé, make a great impression at interviews, and be successful on the job – all crucial skills to launch your career.
+Learn to write a great résumé, make an impression at interviews, and be successful on the job – all crucial skills to launch your career.
 Read more about how co-op works.

 $45,000 to $85,000

-Waterloo has more co-op employers than any other university.
+The University of Waterloo has more co-op employers than any one else.
 More employers means a larger selection of jobs and a broader range of experience.